LNP-BP/LNPBPs/lnpbp-0002.md

 ### Verify

-The verification process runs by repeating steps of the commitment protocol using the information provided during the *revel phase* and verifying the results for their internal consistency; specifically:
+The verification process runs by repeating steps of the commitment protocol using the information provided during the *reveal phase* and verifying the results for their internal consistency, specifically:
 1. Public key consistency verification:
    - collect all the original public keys from the deterministic script reconstruction data of the *extra-transaction proof* (ETP), if present; and
-   - check that the sum of these public keys `Z'` equals to the value of `S` from the ETP, otherwise fail the verification.
+   - check that the sum of these public keys `S'` is equal to the value of `S` from the ETP, otherwise fail the verification.
 2. For each of the original public keys (or `S`, if there were no other original public keys provided in ETP):
-   - construct a commitment to the `msg` according to the commitment procedure described at the step 4 of the [commitment protocol](#commitment);
+   - construct a commitment to the `msg` according to the commitment procedure described at the step 3 of the [commitment protocol](#commitment);
-   - construct `scriptPubkey'`, matching the type of the `scriptPubkey` provided during the *revel phase*, using the tweaked version of this public key and ETP data for deterministic script reconstruction.
+   - construct `scriptPubkey'`, matching the type of the `scriptPubkey` provided during the *reveal phase*, using the tweaked version of this public key and ETP data for deterministic script reconstruction.
-3. Make sure that one, and only one value of `scriptPubkey'` generated at previous step, byte by byte matches the `scriptPubkey` provided during the *revel phase*; otherwise (if no matches found or multiple matches are present) fail the verification.
+3. Make sure that one, and only one value of `scriptPubkey'` generated at previous step, matches byte by byte the `scriptPubkey` provided during the *reveal phase*; otherwise (if no matches found or multiple matches are present) fail the verification.

 ### Deterministic public key extraction from Bitcoin Script